basit-korai/article-preview-component/README.md

 ### Useful resources

-- [A blog on position](https://blog.webdevsimplified.com/2022-01/css-position/) - It helped me with the position property
+- [A blog post on position](https://blog.webdevsimplified.com/2022-01/css-position/) - It helped me with the position property

 ## Author